 A: Just fine, thanks; you?

-Here's a list of 25 words to get you started thinking positively.
-Change your words and change your world!
+We're got a list of 25 mood-boosting words to help you add positivity to your speech or your writing.
+Remember, change your words and you can change your world!